Adeel91/aws-wordpress-terraform/README.md

   - **WordPress Instances** 📝: Deployed in private subnets, ensuring the application is protected from direct access.

 - **ALB (Application Load Balancer)** ⚖️: Balances traffic between WordPress instances for high availability and fault tolerance.

+- **Autoscaling** 🦥: Scaling wordpress instances horizontally based on the load on machines.

 ---